What to pack bikepacking? The complete bikepacking kit gear list!

 Cycling jerseys are breathable and easy to wash.
 Great for hot weather are those jerseys with a front zipper that opens all the way down.

 Anyway never bring more than 2 pairs of shorts and two shirts.

 Leg warmers and Arm warmers (compression sleeves) are very useful, they eliminate the need for long sleeve jerseys or long pants, give you comfort when it’s chilly, and can protect you from UV rays.
 They weigh nothing and pack ultra-compact.

-Gloves are nice on washboards and uneven roads, giving your wrists a little relieve while they are a must in low temperatures, already below 10°C your hand will ache when going downhill.
+Gloves are nice on washboards and uneven roads, giving your wrists a little relief while they are a must in low temperatures, already below 10°C your hand will ache when going downhill.
 Read our article aboutthe best cycling gloves for winter.

 If you’re going to encounter cold temperatures, you should include winter clothing in your cycle touring gear list.
 Winter gear needs to be more technical and high-end, and you should think about allocating a decent budget for it.